 Do you think stews and soups when you think pressure cooker recipes?

-I understand why, but you can really prepare any meal in your pressure cooker.
+I understand why, but you can prepare any meal in your pressure cooker.

-To showcase the best low carb pressure cooker meals, I searched many websites and found lots of delicious keto instant pot dinners.
+To showcase the best low-carb pressure cooker meals, I searched many websites and found many delicious keto instant pot dinners.

-So this section with keto mains start out with LCHF Chicken meals.
+So this section with keto mains starts with LCHF Chicken meals.

 Instant Pot Whole Rotisserie Chicken

-Making a tender, juicy rotisserie chicken in you instant pot can’t be simpler.
+Making a tender, juicy rotisserie chicken in your instant pot can’t be simpler.

-It takes a little time, but is so simple to do and you’ll know exactly what spices and other ingredients were used in preparing the chicken.
+It takes a little time but is so simple to do, and you’ll know precisely what spices and other ingredients to use in preparing the chicken.

 Lemon and Olive Ligurian Pressure Cooker Recipe